The Best WordPress Analytics in 2026 Isn't a Plugin

 - FAQ

-Every WordPress analytics plugin makes your site slower, less secure, and harder to maintain.
-That includes the ones with 3 million installs and 5-star ratings.
-The best WordPress analytics in 2026 installs nothing in WordPress at all.
+You searched for the best WordPress analytics plugin.
+The answer is that the best one isn't a plugin at all.
+Every analytics plugin makes your site slower, less secure, and harder to maintain, including the ones with 3 million installs and 5-star ratings.
+The best WordPress analytics in 2026 installs nothing in WordPress.

 - The most popular WordPress analytics plugin installs four additional plugins during setup, all owned by the same company.
 Combined, those six plugins carry 76 documented security vulnerabilities.